JoelineAlves/hair_manager/TEST.md

 ### W3C Markup Validator

 All .html files were checked with the [W3C HTML Validator](https://validator.w3.org/) using the 'direct input' method.
-These checks showed three pages with a missing closing div tag where I had copied and pasted the same snippet of code.
-This was fixed by moving the closing div tag from after the endif to the end of each card div.
+These checks showed no errors and some warnings.

 ![W3C image](/documentation/profile_div.jpg)